y-golde/string-to-color/README.md

 # String To Color

-String to color is a package that offeres _pretty_ <sup>read more</sup> colors and gradients from string.
+String to color is a package that offeres _pretty_ colors and gradients from string.

 ```bash
 npm i @y-golde/string-to-color